 Start by rejecting yo-yo dieting and “quick-fix” ideas.
 Be gentle with yourself as you begin the journey to deeper understanding.
 Setbacks may happen, but any step forward is progress.
 Celebrate your small successes, and stop believing that a number on a scale determines your self-worth.
 Embrace who you are right now, and you’ll find the strength and courage to dig deep and face your challenges head on.
 And when you have the right information and the right support to make necessary changes, I believe you’ll find that your weight will take care of itself!

-- Protein Shakes.
-I offer both whey protein shakes and a vegan shake made from pea protein, both designed to help decrease sugar cravings and jump start weight loss.
-These shakes provide ideal nutritional support ideally suited to promote lean muscle mass.
+- Delicious, high-quality protein shakes.
+I offer protein shakes made from whey, and for a vegan option, pea protein.
+Both are designed to help decrease sugar cravings and jump start weight loss.
+These shakes also provide ideal nutritional support ideally suited to promote lean muscle mass.

-- Because I know that sugar cravings are hard to kick, I designed these bars to give you that something sweet without all the terrible side effects.
-Sweetened with xylitol, these bars, available in Purely Paleo Chocolate or Coconut Bliss flavors, really satisfy a sweet tooth.
+- Healthy and tasty bars.
+Because I know that sugar cravings are hard to kick, I designed these bars to give you that something sweet without all the terrible side effects.
+Sweetened with xylitol, and available in 2 delicious flavors, these bars can really satisfy a sweet tooth!
 Often, just one bite is all you need.
 I like to pop them in the freezer and break off a small section as needed.

 Closing Thoughts on How to Lose Weight and Keep It Off